zouzias/rediswebcaching/README.md

 # Redis Servlet Caching <a href="https://travis-ci.org/zouzias/rediswebcaching.svg?branch=master"><img src="https://travis-ci.org/zouzias/rediswebcaching.svg?branch=master"/></a>

+This project provides an implementation for caching HTTP GET requests that are handled by Java Servlets.

-This project provides an implementation of a web caching mechanism of Java Servlets (HTTP Get requests) using Redis key-value store.
-The project is based on Java EE and Servlet Filters.
+More precisely, this project provides an implementation of a web caching mechanism of Java Servlets (HTTP GET requests) using Redis key-value store (http://redis.io/) and Servlet Filters.

+Assuming that you have your custom servlet, to use this project, just follow the instructions in the Usage Section below.

 ### Usage